 Alright, so let's say you're already platinum, or you've got a heavy hand of highlights.
 Is a salon visit even required to achieve the pastel hair color of your dreams?

-If you do take matters into your own hands, Garrett advises that when you do make it back into the salon, you're always sure to inform your colorist of any color products previously used on your hair.
+If you do take matters into your own hands, Garrett advises that when you make it back into the salon, you're always sure to inform your colorist of any color products previously used on your hair.

 Maintenance and Longevity

-Now, just how long can a good thing last?
+How long can a good thing last?
 Is touching up pastel hair color the equivalent of a bang trim?
 These were just a few of the questions we brought to Garrett's expert attention, and of course, individual hair history and color goals make maintenance a variable topic.

 "Pastel colors do not have a lot of longevity," she explains.
 "You get a few shampoos and then it's usually out."
 That's a hard thing to hear after the long hours of heavy lifting and stripping of your natural tone.
 "I usually make the hair a little more vibrant in the beginning so [clients] have a little extra time with the color," Garrett says.
 And remember those direct dyes we mentioned?
 It turns out they're the perfect products for at-home touch-ups.
-The amount of times you freshen up your color really depends on your own desires.
-Though, Garrett does mention that the blonde strands beneath your pastel have a much stricter timeline.
+The amount of times you freshen up your color depends on your own desires, though Garrett does mention that the blonde strands beneath your pastel have a much stricter timeline.
 If you start out as a platinum blonde, she recommends a touch-up every four to six weeks.
 For the highlighted or balayage bases, you can stretch it out to every three to six months.

 Aside from touch-ups, you also have at-home care to consider.
-Similar to the blue or purple shampoos recommended for freshly painted blondes, these temporary dyes will last much longer with the use of color-preserving shampoos and conditioners.
+Similar to the blue or purple shampoos recommended for blondes, these temporary dyes will last much longer with the use of color-preserving shampoos and conditioners.
 Garrett advises us to avoid sun exposure and swimming pools to keep color locked in, so perhaps summer isn't the season of choice for this look.
 But the real trick to pastel life longevity is to avoid water altogether.
 "Honestly the less you shampoo, the more time you get."